-How to work with the FC table function
+► How to work with the FC table function

-- 1. With an appropriate load connected, for example a DC-DC converter, start the function as described in 3.11.4.1. - 2.
-The output voltage will be set depending on the load current, which is defined by the connected load, and will decrease with increasing current.
-Without any load, the voltage will rise to the adjusted Uoc value.
+- 1. With an appropriate load connected, for example a DC-DC converter, start the function as described in 3.11.4.1. - The output voltage will be set depending on the load current, which is defined by the connected load, and will decrease with increasing current.
+Without any load, the voltage will rise to the adjusted Uoc value. - Stop the function run anytime as described in 3.11.4.1.